Click here to apply to be a Volunteer Tennessee board member.

 Lee A. Moten, Jr., Memphis, is the Community Relations Manager at Youth Villages, which is dedicated to helping emotionally and behaviorally troubled children and their families live successfully.
 He previously served as Vice President of Leadership Development and Field Ministries at the Memphis Leadership Foundation and was the Founding Director of the Training Department at BRIDGES, USA.
 Lee served a previous term on the Volunteer Tennessee board from 2006-2008.

-Chelsea Parker, Nashville, represents Kevin Huffman, Commissioner of Education on the Volunteer Tennessee board.
+Chelsea Parker, Nashville, represents Candice McQueen, Commissioner of Education, on the Volunteer Tennessee board.
 She is the Executive Director of the Tennessee Council for Career and Technical Education and Work-Based Learning.

 Wanda Perry, Jackson, is the Volunteer Coordinator at Avalon Hospice in Jackson.
 She has also worked as a mental health case manager at PATHWAYS and assisted persons with disabilities at Community Connections.
 Wanda has volunteered for the Madison County General Hospital, Feed the Children – Haywood County, and the New Life Christian Center.